CLOVIS-AI/tombs-of-the-forgotten/doc/DesignDoc.md

  - Get the neighboring Room in that direction (thanks to `.get`)

 However, this is not the only way to access a Room, as they can be found through the World object, that knows the location of every room.

+## 2 Input

+The user will input commands through button pressing.

+The GUI is split into 4 parts;

+ - The Player (left side), contains information about the player (health points...)
+ - The Story (top), contains the data from the game (the enemy's stats, the description of the room...)
+ - The Actions (bottom center), contains the buttons to interact with the game
+ - The Map (bottom right), contains a 2D-representation of the floor the player is in.
+In our case, the Map representation is very important to the gameplay, as it is the only way the player can know if enemies are awaiting him.
+In a first time, we will implement the map in ASCII-art (alike what the game A Dark Room did), and, if possible, we will change it to a Map drawn with squares and circles at the of the project.

 ## 3